Bryntum

 Implementing CRUD

-Now that our Gantt chart has received all the items from monday.com, we’ll implement the rest of the CRUD functionality by taking advantage of monday.com’s API.
+Now that the Gantt chart has received all the items from monday.com, we’ll implement the rest of the CRUD functionality by taking advantage of the monday.com API.
+Each of the CRUD functions requires your access token.

 Create events